Distributed multiprocessing.Pool¶

 pool = Pool(ray_address="<ip_address>:<port>")

-You can also start Ray manually by calling ray.init()
+You can also start Ray manually by calling ray.init() (with any of its supported

-configuration options) before creating a Pool
+configuration options) before creating a Pool.